matthewsedlacek/sezzle-calculator-socketio/README.md

 ## Local Installation

-1. Fork this repository
-2. Clone down the local branch into folder of your choice `git clone --single-branch --branch local https://github.com/matthewsedlacek/sezzle-calculator-socketio`
+1. Clone down the local branch into folder of your choice `git clone --single-branch --branch local https://github.com/matthewsedlacek/sezzle-calculator-socketio`
-3. `cd sezzle-calculator-socketio`
+2. `cd sezzle-calculator-socketio`
-4. Run `npm install` in terminal
+3. Run `npm install` in terminal
-5. Run the backend server - refer to [backend](https://github.com/matthewsedlacek/sezzle-node-express-api/tree/local) repository and use the local branch
+4. Run the backend server - refer to [backend](https://github.com/matthewsedlacek/sezzle-node-express-api/tree/local) repository and use the local branch
-6. Run `npm start` in your terminal
+5. Run `npm start` in your terminal
-7. Enjoy Sezzle Calculator
+6. Enjoy Sezzle Calculator

 ## Testing